 5. Develop tailored training to meet specific developmental needs

 Training and coaching can then be developed from the results of this feedback to help individuals improve areas of weakness.
 This training is not “blanket” but pertains to the deficit of specific individuals or groups of individuals within specific roles.

-Performance planning and development grounds good business practices into specific and measurable skills which can become a roadmap for helping anyone who leads people to know where they are, where they are headed and how they will get there.
+Performance planning and development ground good business practices into specific and measurable skills which can become a roadmap for helping anyone who leads people to know where they are, where they are headed and how they will get there.

-Adopting the approach described above will go a long way in significantly improving the probability of success for any organisation that is disciplined enough to be deliberate about planning and developing for performance.
+Adopting the approach described above will go a long way in significantly improving the probability of success for any organisation that is disciplined enough to be deliberate about planning and developing employees for performance.